phstc/mongo_profiler/README.md

 First time I used it, I was shocked to see some pages doing lot of duplicated queries, even though some were really fast, they were unnecessary, I could get rid of some of them just by "memorising" some documents.

+So, that is how Mongo Profiler could help you, showing what's really happening in your application.

 ## Installation

 Add this line to your application's Gemfile: